axixkristou/agile-pheromind/01_AI-RUN/08_Daily_Standup_Support.md

 *   **Actions (UO - Optional Distribution):**
     1. If manually triggered by user AND notification MCP configured:
         *   Take key points from English summary.
-        *   Conceptually translate to `currentUser.lastInteractionLanguage`.
+        *   Conceptually translate these points to `currentUser.lastInteractionLanguage`.
-        *   Use notification MCP to send translated summary/link.
+        *   Use notification MCP to send translated summary/link to team or user.
     2. If automated, distribution defaults to English or pre-configured channel/language.
 *   **Output:** `.pheromone` updated.
 Team potentially notified.